drshahizan/software-engineering/materials/tools.md

 # Tools
 ## Figma
 Figma is a cloud-based design and prototyping tool used for creating user interfaces, user experience (UI/UX) designs, and interactive prototypes.
 It provides a collaborative platform where multiple designers and stakeholders can work together in real-time on design projects.
-Figma offers a wide range of features and functionalities, including vector editing tools, design components, interactive animations, and version control [**More info...**](figma.md).
+Figma offers a wide range of features and functionalities, including vector editing tools, design components, interactive animations, and version control [**[More info...]**](figma.md).

 ### Five great tools for creating diagrams and flowcharts